DataDog/documentation/content/en/network_monitoring/devices/guide/build-ndm-profile.md

 ### Add unit tests

-Add a unit test in `test_profiles.py` to verify that the metric is successfully collected by the integration when the profile is enabled.
+Add a unit test in `test_profiles.py` to verify that the integration successfully collects the metric when the profile is enabled.
 These unit tests are mostly used to prevent regressions and help with maintenance.

 For example: